Alfagun74/1JuxBullshitBlocker/README.md

 Just drag the "1JuxBullshitBlocker.nex" file into your browser

 For Chrome Users:
-1. Unpack the Zip into a folder
-2. Delete the .crx and the .nex file
-3. Open Chrome and visit chrome://extensions
+1. Open Chrome and visit chrome://extensions
-4. Check the Developer box on the top right Corner
+4. Drag the "1JuxBullshitBlocker.crx" file into the window
-5. Press "Load Unpacked" and select the Folder
+5. Press "Load Extension"
 6. Done!

 Made by Alper Alkan (Alfagun74)